nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inferencing-container-cloudformation/index.md

 #### Next Steps

-- Look at the `jupyer-notebook.yml` stack, and notice the `MyIp` parameter.
+- Look at the `jupyter-notebook.yml` stack, and notice the `MyIp` parameter.
 It is currently set to `0.0.0.0/0` which allows inbound traffic from all IP addresses.
-Look up your home or office IP address and set it like `1.2.3.4/32` to ensure that the JupyterLab only accepts inbound traffic from you and you alone.
-This adds a second layer of protection in addition to the secret token.
+Look up your home or office IP address and set `MyIp` to a CIDR like `1.2.3.4/32` to ensure that the load balancer in front of JupyterLab only accepts inbound traffic from you and you alone.
+This adds a second layer of network protection in addition to the secret token.
+- Instead of running the model inside of JupyterLab consider creating a model server that does inference in reponse to a network request, and returns the results over the network.
+Now you can horizontally scale ythe workload across multiple Inferentia instances behind a load balancer, allowing you to do extremely high volume machine learning real time inference at low latency.
 - If you launch even larger Inferentia instances like `inf2.24xlarge` or `inf2.48xlarge` then you should note that they have multiple Neuron devices attached to them.
 You can run `ls /dev/neuron*` on the EC2 instance to see a list of the Neuron devices.
 Right now the task defintiion only mounts `/dev/neuron0` so you will only be able to access two Neuron cores inside the task.
 For larger Inferentia instances you should update the ECS task definition to mount all of the host Neuron devices into the container.